SmileiPIC/Smilei/doc/Sphinx/particle_merging.rst

 Particle Merging
 ================================================================================

-:red:`BETA: be careful when using this module and read carrefully the documentation.`
+:red:`BETA: be careful when using this module and read carefully  the documentation.`

-The ability to merge macro-marticles can speed-up the code efficiency and reduce the memory footprint in some specific simulation senarii:
+The ability to merge macro-particles can speed-up the code efficiency and reduce the memory footprint in some specific simulation senarios:

-* When macro-particles accumulate in a fraction of the simulation domain hence strongly worsening the load imbalance (ex: Weibel collison shocks, laser wakefield electron acceleration).
+* When macro-particles accumulate in a fraction of the simulation domain hence strongly worsening the load imbalance (ex: Weibel collision shocks, laser wakefield electron acceleration).
-* When macro-particles are generated in a large quantity due to some additonal physical mechanisms (ionization, macro-photon emission, QED pair production...)
+* When macro-particles are generated in a large quantity due to some additional physical mechanisms (ionization, macro-photon emission, QED pair production...)
 * When macro-particles travel in large quantities outside interesting physical regions.

 Available implemented methods: